ChristopheP96/Workout-buddy---App/readme.md

   - body: (empty)
   - redirect to /

-- GET /user/home
+- GET /home

   1.If no profile set
-  - renders the sport list + the update profile(mandatory)
+  - renders the sport list + notification : the update profile(mandatory)

   2.If profile
-    - renders the sport list
+    - renders list of sports available in the app

-- GET /user/myprofile
+- GET /profile
   - renders view of the user's profile content

-- GET /user/myprofile/:id/update
+- GET /profile/:id/update
   - render view to update information
-- POST/user/myprofile/:id/update
+- POST/profile/:id/update
     - picture:
     - name:
     - favourite sports:
     - who am I:
   - redirect to /user/myprofile

-- GET /user/myprofile/:id/delete
+- GET /profile/:id/delete
 - POST /user/myprofile/:id/delete
   - redirect to /

-- GET /user/Sports
-    - renders list of sports available in the app

 - GET /user/workouts
     - renders list of workouts created by the user.